Brown’s Line Dental Services

 Works exactly as bonding, but without the composite resins.
 Changes are made on the tooth itself.
 Your dentist will subtly alter the shape, position and size of your teeth in order to make them appear straight and uniform.

 We know teeth.
-And we know what our patients in Halifax and throughout Nova Scotia want from their teeth, which is a dazzling, healthy smile.
+And we know what our patients in Etobicoke and throughout Ontario want from their teeth, which is a dazzling, healthy smile.
 Contact us today for an appointment, and learn how we can help you get the most out of your smile.

 Invisalign is the clear way to straighten teeth without braces by using aligners.
 Aligners are removable and virtually invisible which means you can straighten your teeth without anyone knowing.